ishika1727/Portfolio/README.md

 This is my portfolio build using React javascript library.
 It consists of components for projects,skills and exprience.

+P.S.: It is still under construction and lots of things/features are still to be added(eg: responsiveness)

 #### Developed by: Ishika Dubey